utep-cs-systems-courses/map-reduce-tpmccrary/README.md

 ### Timothy P. McCrary

 # Parallel-Computing-MapReduce
-This program searches and counts eight .txt files (containing Shakespeare text) for these words: `[hate, love, death, night, sleep, time, henry, hamlet, you, my, blood, poison, macbeth, king, heart, honest]`</br>
+This program searches eight .txt files, containing Shakespeare text, and counts the number of times these words appear: `[hate, love, death, night, sleep, time, henry, hamlet, you, my, blood, poison, macbeth, king, heart, honest]`</br>
 It is important to note, this program uses a map reduce model.</br>
-The logic is that each thread gets its own file, counts the words in that file, and then finally updates a shared dictionary amonst the threads.
+The main logic of this program is as follows: each thread gets its own file, counts the words in that file, and then finally updates a shared dictionary amonst the threads.

 ### IMPORTANT: Report can be found at bottom of README.